-The Swiss watchmaking brand has just revealed its new DeWitt Twenty-8-Eight Regulator A.S.W. limited edition (ref.
-T8.TA.001) self-winding watch with their proprietary Automatic Sequential Winding system.
-Presented in a generously proportioned 18-carat rose gold body 46 millimeters in diameter and almost 13 millimeters thick, the watch makes an impression as strong as a stun gun discharge.
+DeWitt has just revealed its new self-winding Twenty-8-Eight Regulator A.S.W. limited edition (ref.
+T8.TA.001) equipped with their proprietary Automatic Sequential Winding system.
+Presented in a generously proportioned 18-karat rose gold body 46 millimeters in diameter and almost 13 millimeters thick, the watch makes an impression as strong as a stun gun discharge.

 In the new DW 8014 automatic movement it is called Automatic Sequential Winding (A.S.W.) system.

-Like the face of the watch (will come to it in no time,) the DW 8014 movement features beautiful art-deco-style decoration with Cotes de Geneve motif.
-Its surfaces are satin-brushed, circular grained, polished and beveled.
+Like the lusciously-decorated dial (we’ll come to it in no time,) the DW 8014 movement features beautiful art-deco-style decoration with Cotes de Geneve motif.
+Its surfaces are satin-brushed, circular-grained, polished and beveled.

 The caliber, the first in the brand’s history, which is made solely in-house, is protected by a majestic rose gold case that sports DeWitt’s signature imperial columns pattern on the flanks and an oversized rose gold crown at 3 o’clock, which is adorned with a ring made in blackened titanium featuring the “W” monogram.

-The watch will be available soon as a limited edition model with total production number set at 250 pieces.
+The Twenty-8-Eight Regulator A.S.W. will be available soon as a limited edition model with a total production number set at 250 pieces.